curtgrim2/On-Repeat-Tournament/README.md

 - Loading screen that leads to results page
 - Bottom of results page (In a round of 64, the bottom 4 songs are jumbled up)
 - Images dont show in results screenshot
+- Arrows (animation) pointing at video when video is playing
+    - Dotted arrows that grows to a certain point and then repeats

 ### Notes
 - We should have this page display tiers of the songs (and long term it can be ordered by the points garnered)